 Technology & Orthognathic Surgery

-Dr. Kotchick, Dr. Giallorenzi and Dr. Burns use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Kotchick, Dr. Giallorenzi, Dr. Burns and Dr. Matthews use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 If you are a candidate for corrective jaw surgery, Drs.
-Kotchick, Giallorenzi and Burns will work closely with your dentist and orthodontist during your treatment.
+Kotchick, Giallorenzi, Burns and Matthews will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect